 The day of the pool party, Tiffany blew up and rode a blowup shark.
 It went berserk, reminding Laura of the traumatizing Jaws, and the terrible Tiffany cracked her head on the concrete.
 If only Matt could get hurt, this scene would be my favorite.
 After the girls leave, the parents go outside to see the pool fill with blood.
 The next morning, the family is in turmoil over the loss of their precious pool.
 Luckily, Martin stops by because he got stuck carpooling Matt on the scout hike.
 Laura's parents force her to go too, but Matt and Martin don't really like her coming along, and neither does the rest of the troop, because girls are icky and have cooties.
 Martin prances "like a deer" along the path, because his people used to chant to turn into deers after creating nature masks before the white man came and destroyed the mountains.
 Soon, Laura is left behind, and trips and falls into the entrance to one of the city's underground caverns.

-Matt and Martin join her after Martin consults his spirit ancestors on the matter, and the three of them explore.
+Matt and Martin join her due to Martin's familiarity with the caverns, and the three of them explore.
 In the caves, they find a huge pile of recycling trash.
 Whoops.
 Just then, Mr. Campbell walks in with a gun to Ms. Pincher's back.
 Martin escapes while Campbell captures Matt and Laura.
 He ties them up with Ms. Pincher, and literally dumps a bunch of Coca Cola cans on them.
-This might be the least efficient and intelligent hired goon ever, and that is a very, very hard title to earn.
+This might be the least efficient and intelligent hired goon ever, but he knows how to push a product.
 Luckily, our three sorta-heroes escape thanks to Matt's handy pocket knife, which he carried just in case anyone's disliking of him ever became a hatred.
 They make it out of the trap and right into Campbell's line of fire.
 Just when all seems lost, Martin comes riding in on horseback, warpaint covering his face, bow in hand, tomahawk in belt, and knocks out Mr. Campbell.
 If my satire seems offensive, then I apologize, because it is, but if anything, I've been downplaying the casual racism.
 Animal comparisons and spirit communications aside, Laura refers to Martin as "the Cherokee" multiple times, and the whole "connected with nature" trope is... really prevalent.

 The next day, Laura wakes up to find the pool perfectly clean, and Martin "gliding" in it "like a deer."
 This... this is relentless.
 Oh, but wait for the explanation: the pool terror was caused by the spirit of his ancestors, because of the recycling and how the caverns run under the pool.
 All of a sudden, the Masseys and Martin are joined by Nathan Dudley (owner of Chem Corp) and Ms. Pincher.
 They're all good people, Nathan didn't know about the dumping, and they all hang out together and friendly jostle each other and the seven of them end up being one big happy family.